Industrial Action 2022/23

 Updates and information for staff on potential industrial action relating to UCU’s disputes regarding USS, Pay and working conditions.

-The University and College Union (UCU) has secured a mandate for industrial action across many UK Universities in a ballot that closed in October 2022.
+The University and College Union (UCU) has secured a mandate for industrial action across many UK Universities in a ballot that closed in March 2023.
 The mandate is for both strike action and action short of a strike, on changes to USS and its ‘four fights’ of casualisation, gender, ethnicity and disability pay inequality, workload and the 2022/23 pay award.

 The University will enact contingency plans to mitigate disruption to the delivery of learning and teaching, and student experience whilst maintaining academic standards.

 There is a dedicated webpage providing students with up-to-date information on the industrial action.

 A dedicated staff SharePoint site containing further useful information and the online employee declaration form will be live from Thursday 20 April 2023.

 We are committed to helping our colleagues save and plan for retirement.
 The USS pension scheme remains generous, and its flexibility reflects the needs of many colleagues.
 Via the negotiating bodies (UUK for pensions) we seek to ensure an offering which is responsible and affordable both in the short term for current members and for future members.
 The 2023 Triennial valuation process will begin with the valuation of scheme assets as at 31 March 2023.
 The formal process of valuation will take a number of months and we will be active participants in the consultation process seeking the best possible, but sustainable, outcome for staff.

 The 2022/23 pay offer made by the Universities and Colleges Employers Association (UCEA) (ranging from 9% to 3%) was at the limit of affordability for universities and colleges nationally.